 Jarrian holds Bachelors of Arts and Science degrees in Marketing and Economics from Southern Methodist University.

-As a Web Developer at Bloodbuy, Mr. Paul is responsible for development, maintenance, and feature enhancement of the Bloodbuy platform.
-Previously, Mr. Paul was the Programmer Analyst for the Wichita Falls Independent School District and a freelance web applications developer.
-Mr. Paul specializes in full-stack, highly scalable, real-time applications and web APIs.
+As a Web Developer at Bloodbuy, Ashton is responsible for development, maintenance, and feature enhancement of the Bloodbuy platform.
+Previously, Ashton was the Programmer Analyst for the Wichita Falls Independent School District and a freelance web applications developer.
+Ashton specializes in full-stack, highly scalable, real-time applications and web APIs.

-Mr. Paul holds a Bachelor’s of Science in Computer Science and a minor in Mathematics from Midwestern State University.
+Ashton holds a Bachelor’s of Science in Computer Science and a Minor in Mathematics from Midwestern State University.